Last Updated: 02 Mar 2020

 - Asset Limit Per Set: enter the number of child assets that can be displayed for an asset in the Asset Map.
 If there is more than this number of child assets, the next and previous buttons will be provided.
 By default, this option is set to 50.
 For more information on the next and previous buttons, refer to the Concepts manual.

-- Asset Display Name: this field allows you to specify what information to show for each asset in the Asset Map.
-By default, the short name is shown, however, this can be modified to display other information such as asset id and number of children.
+- Asset Display Name: This field allows you to specify what information to show for each asset in the Asset Map.
+By default, the short name is shown, however, this can be modified to display other information such as asset id and the number of children.
 The following keyword replacements can be used, along with other characters:

 - %asset_assetid%: this displays the id of the asset.

 - %asset_name%: this displays the full name of the asset.

 - %asset_short_name%: this displays the short name of the asset.